karpanai/karpanai-web/data/blog/2005/08/02/meanwhile-in-the-blogosphere.md

 >
 > “I can give it to you in 6 days.”
 >
-> “But I’m leaving in 4!
+> “But I'm leaving in 4!
 How will I go?”
 >
-> “It’s only 2 days difference.
+> “It's only 2 days difference.
 Change your ticket.”
 >
-> “I’ll miss my wedding!”
+> “I'll miss my wedding!”
 >
 > He grunted, and stood up.
 Telling me to wait, he consulted a surly looking woman in the back, and they stood there buzzing to each other, ocassionally glancing in my direction.
 Finally, he made his way back to me.
 >